CNAME Lookup

 When a client (like your web browser) wants to access a web address like www.example.com that has a CNAME record, the DNS resolver contacts the authoritative name server (NS) for example.com.
 Since the domain has a CNAME record, the authoritative NS responds with the CNAME (e.g., example1.com), rather than an IP address.

-The DNS resolver performs another query, this time for example1.com.
+The DNS resolver performs another query, this time for example1[.]com.
 If this query resolves to an A or AAAA record, the resolver can provide the client with the IP address it needs to load the website.
+There can be instances where the canonical name also has a CNAME record pointing to another domain.
+In this case, the DNS resolver would perform another query for the second CNAME.
+This process, known as a "CNAME chain," continues until the resolver finds a non-CNAME record, such as an A record (for IPv4) or an AAAA record (for IPv6), which contains the final IP address.

 When is a CNAME record used?

-CNAME records are particularly useful when integrating your domain with a content delivery network (CDN) or other third-party services.
-You can use a CNAME that points to their service domain.
+CNAME records are particularly useful when integrating your domain with a CDN or other third-party services.
+When you sign up for a CDN service, for instance, you can use a CNAME record that points your domain (e.g., www[.]yourcompany[.]com) to a specific domain provided by the CDN (e.g., yourcompany[.]cdnprovider[.]com).
 This allows you to maintain control over your domain name while the CDN provider manages its server's DNS settings, even if their IP addresses change.
 This ensures continuous service without requiring you to update your DNS records constantly.

 You may also need to use CNAME records when your domain has different country-code top-level domains (ccTLDs), such as example.us, example.es, and example.fr, so you can redirect these domains to the parent domain (example.com).

-How can I use CNAME lookups in phishing detection or threat intelligence?
+How can I use a CNAME lookup tool for phishing detection or threat intelligence gathering?

 CNAME record lookups help identify dangling CNAMEs (i.e., decommissioned services with CNAMEs that remain active) that pave the way for subdomain takeovers and potentially lead to phishing and malware.
 Analyzing CNAME chains can reveal hidden malicious infrastructures, enabling threat investigators to map malicious networks.